-5.1.1 Modeling Uncertainty of a Trajectory for Queries Several models of uncertainty paired with appropriate query evaluation techniques [81][23] have been proposed for moving object databases to answer queries, e.g. "is it possible for an object to intersect a query window".
-As illustrated in Fig 13 B), we do not know whether the trajectory formulated by the three blue check-ins should be retrieved or not by the range query R, without modeling the uncertainty of the trajectory.
+5.1.1.
+Modeling Uncertainty of a Trajectory for Queries.
+Several models of uncertainty paired with appropriate query evaluation techniques [Pfoser and Jensen 1999; Cheng et al. 2008] have been proposed for moving object databases to answer queries, for example, "is it possible for an object to intersect a query window."
+As illustrated in Figure 13(b), we do not know whether the trajectory formulated by the three blue check-ins should be retrieved or not by the range query R, without modeling the uncertainty of the trajectory.
 Many of these techniques aim at providing conservative bounds for the positions of uncertain objects between two sampling points.
-This is usually achieved by employing geometric objects, such as cylinders [101][100] or beads [99], as trajectory approximations.
-These models concern more little about data mining, therefor are not the focus of our paper.
-Recent approaches use independent probability density functions at each point of time [24], or stochastic processes [85][109][30][74] (e.g. Markov chains), to better model the uncertain positions of an object and answer different queries.
+This is usually achieved by employing geometric objects, such as cylinders [Trajcevski et al. 2004, 2009] or beads [Trajcevski et al. 2010], as trajectory approximations.
+These models concern little about data mining, and therefore are not the focus of our article.
+Recent approaches use independent probability density functions at each point of time [Cheng et al. 2004], or stochastic processes [Qiao et al. 2010; Xu et al. 2013; Emrich et al. 2012; Niedermayer et al. 2014] (e.g., Markov chains), to better model the uncertain positions of an object and answer different queries.